noahruiz416/UFC-Fight-Prediction-Application-Model/README.md

 # Status Update:
 V.1 of the project is Complete!
 I deployed the model to a simple heroku server and leveraged mercury in order to take advatnage of a simple jupyter notebook framework.
 As of now I am in the process of writing a user manual/guide and documentation.
 In addition V.1.1 will come out relatively soon and I plan on adding a few more features on the back and front end of this project.

+In addition the model is 6 for 7 in predicting the outcomes of the past few UFC cards in high profile fights (main event, co main event, ranked fighters), since UFC Fight Night (Santos Vs Hill) on 8/6/22.

 # Summary:
 V.1 of this project incorporates a simple user interface and a machine learning classification model, to allow fight fans to predict UFC fights, given simple user inputted fight statistics.
 The model was trained over an iterative process in which multiple modeling techniques and feature combinations were considered until we got the best out of sample results.
 Overall the model itself reports accuracy of 68% with an F1 Score (Our Metric of Choice) of 70% on the out of sample data.
 The model used is 'CatBoost' an ensemble learning method that allows for categorical variables as input features, this allowed us to consider fighter name in the model.
 In addition I used shapley values to find the features that account for the marginal contribution to the predicted values.